mconiaris/mister_user_app-1/readme.md

 - `ms?`
 - `miss?`
 - `mrs?`

+The following predicate methods will rely on the `dob` column.
+Check ruby's `Time.at` method

 - `adult?` over 18
 - `boomer?` born between 1946 and 1964
 - `teen?` if between 13 and 18